-Pick your metric from the list and observe Covid-19 cases throughout the world:
+Pick your metric from the list and observe live total Covid-19 counts

-When you just picked a metric or hovered a country and saw a change in the map, did you just told yourself this nice?
-Did you wonder about the meaning of what you see?
-Did you ask yourself whether the numbers meant something?
-Did you consider it is actually about real people getting sick?
+When you just picked a metric or hovered a country, did you wonder about the actual meaning of what you saw?
+Is the scale of presented data making any sense to you?
+Did you consider it is about real people getting sick or worse, dying?
 Did you feel slightly uncomfortable with the previous question?
+How rational are you when you receive new information?
 How literate are you about data?

 Data literacy covers the skills needed to extract knowledge from data.

-The first is to boost your critical thinking when you read numbers or charts.
+One way is to grow your critical thinking when you read numbers or charts.
 Do you ask yourself questions when you see a number?
 Does it have a scale?
 What is the reference or the average measurement?
-Is there any chance that it is legit?
 It is a rich topic, and I haven’t found a better reference on the subject than Han Rosling’s book: Factfulness.
 The book is full of insights to help you think with numbers distilled without (too much) maths.
-For a few years now, universities have communicated more broadly about these topics.
+For a few years now, universities have communicated more broadly about these topics too.
 Calling bullsh*t from the University of Washington aims at teaching us constructive scepticism in a “data-driven world”.

-The other is more about learning by doing.
-Nowadays, all it takes to build charts is to use online tools (e.g. infogram) or spreadsheet programs (Excel, Libre Office, etc.) or write down a few hundreds of code lines like for the map above.
-For instance, I used here a tool (D3.js) that I am relatively at ease with to generate a live map showing total Covid-19 cases counts per million population.
-It represents a couple of hours if you are used to doing this exercise to a few days if you know how to code just a little.
+The last point that I will share here is more about learning by doing.
+Nowadays, building visuals is getting really simple, whether you use online tools (e.g. infogram) or spreadsheet programs (Excel, Libre Office, etc.) or write down a few hundreds lines of codes like I did for the map above.
 The main point is not the technical part but to build it for someone, an audience.
 For example, creating the map above, here are some questions I asked myself:

-- What do I want to show? (starters to viz with D3, data people are curious about, etc.)
+- What do I want to show? (technical starter kit? what data people are curious about?, what would be useful for a more general audience?, etc.)

 - What do I want to learn? (even if I do it in the spirit of sharing, what would I learn along the way?)